Table of Contents

 7. Leverage online networking as a crucial element of a larger strategy

 Use LinkedIn to identify connections that can provide helpful professional and industry insights or act as potential contacts within targeted organizations.
-Follow and invite others to join your network to collect their thinking and perspective on current issues and topics of interest in the field or profession.
+Follow and invite others to join your network to collect their thoughts and perspectives on current issues and topics of interest in the field or profession.
 Create posts (ideally two or three times per week) to build a brand and showcase skill sets with meaningful but brief “snippets” of content representing one’s thinking, lessons learned, specialized expertise, and industry perspectives.

 8. Manage social and casual relationships effectively